mefix007/alx-low_level_programming/0x01-variables_if_else_while/README.md

-rite a program that prints all possible combinations of single-digit numbers.
+Write a program that prints all possible different combinations of two digits.